 Redington makes economical fly rods that are doing well in the fly fishing marketplace.
 In case you didn’t know, the owners of Redington also own Sage which produces higher-end rods, so they are no strangers to quality.

 Redington states that the rod “packs enough power for big river and boat fishing,” which we do not concur with.
-Other than that, and a few more details below, the lightweight blank and moderate action make this a good rod for long days of casting without fatigue.
+Other than that, and a few more details below, the lightweight blank and moderate action make this one of the best trout fly rod for long days of casting without fatigue.

 We place this rod in our “practical” category, one of the best fly rods in the lower-price category.
 When compared to all of our fly rod reviews, we recommend this rod for normal trout and panfish, entry-level fly anglers, as a gift, and as a back-up rod.